Thematic Areas: Inclusion and Youth | SDGs and Greening TVET | Innovation and Future of TVET | Private Sector Engagement

 The main objective of establishing the first-ever National Skill University is to produce a substantial number of high-quality graduate and post-graduate technologists professional in a variety of current disciplines to meet the national demands.

 i.
-To produce a substantial number of high quality graduate and post graduate technologists professional in a variety of current disciplines to meet the national demands of industrial progress and self-reliance.
+To produce a substantial number of high-quality graduate and post-graduate technologists professional in various current disciplines to meet the national demands of industrial progress and self-reliance.

 ii.
-To make significant contribution in the field of technology development by giving impetus to promotion of higher diplomas and degrees in technology education.
-There by providing the much needed interface between the skilled technicians and the design engineers.
+To make a significant contribution in technology development by giving impetus to the promotion of higher diplomas and degrees in technology education.
+Thereby providing the much-needed interface between the skilled technicians and the design engineers.

 iv.
-To conduct research and development on important technological and academic issues and provide support to the local industrial and other Government organizations.
+To conduct research and development on important technological and academic issues and support the local industrial and other Government organizations.

 v.
-To promote knowledge based environment to support the economic projections of the country.
+To promote a knowledge-based environment to support the economic projections of the country.

 vi.
-To help speedy attainment of national capability in newly emerging fields of engineering sciences including management and technology by coordinating.
-Guiding and providing facilities for applied research, in highly scientific and technological areas of national interest.
+To help speedy attainment of national capability in newly emerging engineering sciences, including management and technology, by coordinating.
+Guiding and providing facilities for applied research in highly scientific and technological areas of national interest.

 vii.
-To provide a forum for exchange of knowledge amongst the elite from the world of science, engineering and technology, both within and outside Pakistan.
+To provide a forum for the exchange of knowledge amongst the elite from the world of science, engineering, and technology, both within and outside Pakistan.

 viii.
-To help the industries through following consultancy services.
+To help the industries through the following consultancy services.

 a) Solutions to problems of industry.